OPENING THE ANCIENT DOORS

 The Bible says that the earth is the Lord’s, and everything in it, the world, and all who live in it.

 For he founded it upon the seas and established it upon the waters.
-(Psalms 24:2)
+(Psalm 24:2)

 Who may ascend the hill of the LORD?
 Who may stand in his holy place?
-(Psalms 24:3)
+(Psalm 24:3)

 There only is one holy hill.
 It is Mount Zion.
 Mount Zion is Christ and all who belong to Christ.
 All other hills, all other religions, are imitations.

 Why gaze in envy, O rugged mountains, at the mountain where God chooses to reign, where the LORD himself will dwell forever?
-(Psalms 68:16)
+(Psalm 68:16)

 It is fashionable today to say there are many ways that lead to God.
 This is a kind attitude to take, but it is false.
 It is impossible to come to God except through Jesus Christ.
 This is not the truth of a religion, it is a spiritual fact.

-I invite anyone who is willing to do so to pray that if Jesus is alive, and is the one Way to the Father, to make Himself, that is, Jesus, known.
+I invite anyone who is willing to do so to pray that if Jesus is alive, and is the one Way to the Father, to make Himself, that is, Jesus, known to you.
 I did this 67 years ago.
 I know now that Jesus Christ is alive and is who He says He is.

-Some time ago a college student asked me how he could know if there is a God?
+Some time ago a college student asked me how he could know whether there is a God.
 I said, “Ask Him.
 He is able to answer you, and will answer you if you are sincere.”
-If you want to know if someone is in the next room, knock on the door.
+If you want to know whether someone is in the next room, knock on the door.

 There are many interesting religions in the world, and each has devout practitioners.
 But when people are worshiping and obeying Jesus (and this certainly is not true of all who assemble in Christian churches), there is a sense of God’s Presence that is not true of any other religion.